TimSun18/Networking-in-Public-Cloud-Deployments/3 Compute Infrastructure/README.md

 #### Step 3

-Provision the web server by installing apache2 package and the replacing the default index.html with the one stored in S3 bucket.
+Provision the web server by installing apache2 package and replacing the default index.html with the one stored in S3 bucket.

 ```
 [root@localhost 3 Compute Infrastructure]# ansible-playbook provision-apache.yml --ask-vault-pass